MangoTheCat/github-workshop/01-reading-code.md

 ## 1. Understand GitHub, start using it
 ## 2. Understand how git works, what it can do for you
-## 3. Have an R package on GitHub, with CI, code coverage, linting
+## 3. Have an R package on GitHub, with CI, code coverage
 ## 4. Make you confident that you can do it again!

 # 1. Reading code { .shout }